eligaconstance/staging/docs/smart_contract/write-powerful-smart-contracts.md

 Smart contracts can be updated for a variety of reasons.
 As part of onboarding a new member to a channel, for example, or to reflect new businesses processes and use cases.

 In the onboarding example, it is likely that only the smart contract definition will need to be updated to reflect the new organization’s ability to endorse transactions (if that will indeed be their role).
 If the underlying business logic contained in the package changes, on the other hand, then both the package and the definition will have to change (the latter to reflect a new version).
-While updating the version in the definition is enforced by Fabric whenever a new package is installed, the standards adopted by a channel for how those versions are organized are up to the members of the channel.
+While updating the version in the definition is enforced by Fabric and the IBM Blockchain Platform whenever a new package is installed, the standards adopted by a channel for how those versions are organized are up to the members of the channel.
 However, it is recommended to use a consistent semantic versioning pattern.

 >**_TIP:_** In production scenarios, new business logic might be agreed to by the channel members collectively (out of band) and then be written by a single channel member and passed to the others.
 If this code will replace custom code you have in your own smart contract package, make sure you do not overwrite custom variables you already have by replacing the section of your smart contract without analysis.